tash1629/Zeat-Music/README.md

 # Zeat-Music
-Creating a Music App using Django
+Created a music web app allowing for personalized playslists, sign up features etc using Django, python, HTML, and CSS.